kasumiru/fail2ban-fixed/README.md

+ FIXED: original fail2ban, but FIXED BUGS with python3. sucks

                          __      _ _ ___ _
                         / _|__ _(_) |_  ) |__  __ _ _ _
                        |  _/ _` | | |/ /| '_ \/ _` | ' \